ViralTexts/gtr-clusters/clusters/18751023-sn84038126-ACanadianPhrase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+damage the texture, it may be removed the dihVrrnee between the old country
 by the following process: Peal and j and their new home than by the fact
 slice two onions, and extract the juice that wherras in England a struggling
 bysqnerting or pounding.
 Then cut I msn might be overweighted in tht battle